In 1933 at the age of 49 author Earl Derr Biggers unexpectedly died and

 of about 70 minutes – but Lorre is great in them and dominates the screen

-master of disguise and accents - and at this point in his life before he
+of disguise and accents - and at this point in his life before he later pushed

-later pushed towards corpulence he was remarkably physically adroit with
+towards corpulence he was remarkably physically adroit with his judo and

-his judo and acrobatics.
-Mr. Moto works for an International Government Crime
+acrobatics.
+Mr. Moto works for an International Government Crime organization

-organization always flashing his card that gets him immediate respect and
+always flashing his card that gets him immediate respect and co-operation

-co-operation whether he is in the jungles of Laos or Shanghai or Egypt.
-He
+whether he is in the jungles of Laos or Shanghai or Egypt.
+He tackles and

-tackles and up ends gangs set to commit assassinations (Mysterious Mr. Moto),
+up ends gangs set to commit assassinations (Mysterious Mr. Moto), stops Asian

-stops Asian uprisings intent on driving out the white man (Mr. Moto Takes
+uprisings intent on driving out the white man (Mr. Moto Takes a Chance),

-Last Warning), seeking the treasure of Genghis Khan (Thank You, Mr. Moto),
+seeking the treasure of Genghis Khan (Thank You, Mr. Moto), smugglers (Think

-smugglers (Think Fast, Mr. Moto and Mr. Moto in Danger Island), various thieves
+Fast, Mr. Moto and Mr. Moto in Danger Island), various thieves trying to

-trying to steal the Crown of Sheba (Mr. Moto Takes a Vacation) and even stepping
+steal the Crown of Sheba (Mr. Moto Takes a Vacation) and even stepping into

-into a Charlie Chan script and solving a murder (Mr. Moto’s Gamble).
-For
+a Charlie Chan script and solving a murder (Mr. Moto’s Gamble).
+For the most

-the most part Mr. Moto shows no particular allegiance to Japan and the plots
+part Mr. Moto shows no particular allegiance to Japan and the plots rarely

-rarely edge into the world events that were already occurring at the time.
+edge into the world events that were already occurring at the time.
+How very

 In reality the only things that the movie Moto has in common with Marquand’s